Sporting nationality: Athletics

 In athletics, World Athletics eligibility rules define which member nation or nations an athlete may represent.
 Eligibility to represent a nation typically derives from legal citizenship, attained either through birth of the participant or a recent ancestor, or through residence, marriage, or other means.
 World Athletics also maintains eligibility rules related to new countries, countries that no longer exist, or countries that change their affiliation with the organization, and reviews requests for transfers of allegiance made by athletes.
 There is typically a multi-year waiting period for athletes who request a transfer of allegiance.

 Association football

 In association football, FIFA maintains eligibility rules for participants in international competitions.
 In 2004, FIFA amended its wider policy on international eligibility, ruling that players must be able to demonstrate a "clear connection" to a country that they had not been born in but wished to represent.
 This ruling explicitly stated that, in such scenarios, the player must have at least one parent or grandparent who was born in that country, or the player must have been resident in that country for at least two years.
 The residency requirement for players lacking birth or ancestral connections with a specific country was extended from two to five years in 2008.

 Equestrian

 The Fédération Équestre Internationale regulates sport nationality for equestrians.

+Figure skating

+The International Skating Union allows skaters in pair and ice dancing to represent a country even if only one member has the associated citizenship.
+However, International Olympic Committee–sanctioned tournaments like the Winter Olympics require both people to possess the appropriate citizenship.